Mean curvature interface limit from Glauber+Zero-range interacting particles: Interface limit for continuum Allen-Cahn equations with nonlinear diffusion

 We now argue the propagation of the interface given in Theorem \ref{Thm_Propagation}.
-Again, we will need to construct appropriate sub and super solutions, but now in terms of the first two terms $U_0$ and $U_1$ in the expansion \eqref{eqn_u^eps_expansion}.
+Again, we will need to construct appropriate sub and super solutions, but now in terms of functions $U_0$ in \eqref{eqn_AsymptExp_U0} and a $U_1$ similar to that in \eqref{eqn_AsymptExp_U1}.